Wall Street's GameStop bug may have mutated; silver surges - WTMJ

 NEW YORK (AP) — The erratic trading in shares of underdog companies like GameStop that turned markets combustible last week appears to have migrated to commodities, sending silver prices surging to an eight-year high.

-Silver futures jumped almost 12% on Monday to over $30 per ounce following strong gains over the weekend.
+Silver futures jumped more than 9% on Monday to $29.42 per ounce with #silversqueeze trending on Twitter.
 That exuberance spread to companies that mine precious metals, especially silver.
 Shares of Pan American Silver surged more than 9%, First Majestic Silver rose 18.7%, Hecla Mining spiked 21.8%, and Coeur Mining soared 17.6%.

-On Twitter, #silversqueeze began to trend as just the latest anomaly to emerge from the “WallStreetBets” forum on Reddit.

-The online army of Reddit traders have banded together for the past week to pour money into out-of-favor companies such as GameStop and AMC.
-In the process, they’ve done heavy damage to hedge funds that had bet the shares would fall in a stunning reversal of financial power on Wall Street.
+Some analysts called price jump the latest assault by the smaller investors who sent GameStop soaring recently.
+But many of those same traders instead called it a trap set by hedge funds to divert their attention away from GameStop, as the saga captivating Wall Street gets even more dramatic.

 Some of these smaller traders believe the hedge funds that were pillaged last week are behind the surge in silver.
 Communications on messaging boards claim hedge funds have now become active on Reddit anonymously, attempting to drive them out of GameStop bets and into silver, but only after hedge funds had taken huge positions.